decentralized-identity/sidetree/docs/spec/json-web-signatures.md

 #### Operation Verification

-Sidetree operations are considerd valid when the JWS can be verified, and where the key used is associated with the correct proof purpose.
+Sidetree operations are considered valid when the JWS can be verified, and where the verificationMethod used is associated with the correct proof purpose.

-`operations`, `recovery` are proof purposes for verifying sidetree operations which sidetree DID Methods MUST support, but which MAY NOT be exposed externally via the DID Document or Resolver Method Meta Data.
+`operation`, `recovery` are proof purposes for verifying sidetree operations which sidetree DID Methods MUST support, and which MAY be exposed externally via the DID Document or Resolver Method Meta Data.

-An [Update Operation](https://identity.foundation/sidetree/spec/#update) MUST be signed by a key associated with the `operations` proof purpose.
+An [Update Operation](https://identity.foundation/sidetree/spec/#update) MUST be signed by a key associated with the `operation` proof purpose.

 A [Recover Operation](https://identity.foundation/sidetree/spec/#recover) MUST by signed by a key associated with the `recovery` proof purpose.